aviator67x/Andrii_Kasilov_iOS_Developer/README.md

  # Andrii Kasilov, iOS Developer
 ## My projects:
+##VPN App:
+VPN mobile application designed to provide users with access to regionally restricted content by switching to VPN servers in different locations.
+The app offers a seamless way to bypass geo-restrictions while ensuring user security and privacy.
+A key feature of GlobePass VPN is its strong localization support, making it intuitive and accessible for users worldwide.
+### Technologies:
+Swift, SwiftUI, MVVM, Combine, Amplitude Swift, Adapty, Firebase RemoteConfig
+### Contribution
+Led iOS development

+##This concept focuses on developing a diverse range of apps in the gaming and productivity space, integrating AI-driven prompts and assistance to enhance user engagement.
+The project will include:
+	•	Casual & Puzzle Games (e.g., Falling Candies, Word Games, Brain Teasers)
+	•	Sports Event Trackers (real-time scores, AI-driven predictions)
+	•	Daily Activity Reminders (habit tracking, AI-generated motivational prompts) The goal is to create engaging apps that combine entertainment and productivity, leveraging AI for personalization, habit-building, and dynamic gameplay.
+### Technologies:
+Swift, SwiftUI, MVVM, Combine, SpriteKit, OpenAi
+### Contribution
+- Designed and implemented scalable, maintainable architecture.
+-	Developed and optimized core business logic and data flow.
+- Ensured smooth integration with backend APIs.
+- Implemented responsive and adaptive UI following Apple's Human Interface Guidelines.
+- Optimized app for speed, memory efficiency, and battery life.

 ## Crypto Tracker app:
-Application to display a list of cryptocurrency, changes in real-time, displaying a statistics chart for seven days.
+The application will display a list of cryptocurrency changes in real-time, displaying a statistics chart for seven days.
 Ability to add available currency and track your statistics.

 [comment]: <> (https://github.com/aviator67x/Andrii_Kasilov_iOS_Developer/blob/master/cryptoShot11.png)
 [comment]: <> (https://github.com/aviator67x/Andrii_Kasilov_iOS_Developer/blob/master/cryptoShot2.png)